 nohup command executes another program specified as its argument and ignores all

 SIGHUP is a signal that is sent to a process when its controlling terminal is closed.

-Normally when you run a command over SSH if your connection drops, or you log out the SSH session is terminated and all the commands executed from the terminal will stop.
+Normally when you run a program over SSH if your connection drops, or you log out the SSH session is terminated and all the processes executed from the terminal will stop.
 This is where the

 nohup command comes handy.
-It will ignore all hangup signals and commands will continue to run.
+It will ignore all hangup signals and the process will continue to run.

 How to Use the nohup Command